 Adult Education & Literacy

 The Adult Education and Literacy program offers preparation classes for adults who want to take the Missouri high school equivalency exam.
-The main learning center is at the Northland Human Services Center at the campus of Maple Woods Community College.

 Students must be 17 years old or older and not enrolled in school.